Beating the Optimal Verification of Entangled States via Collective Strategies: Realization of the SWAP projection

 where $cS_2^{(t)}$ is the controlled qubit-qubit SWAP operation on the $t$th qubit; see Fig.~\ref{fig:SWAP}(b).
+However, these linear optics gates are probabilistic and it is not possible to easily concatenate them as they usually operate in coincidence bases.

-Together with Corollary \ref{coro:1} and the fact that thr Fredkin gate can be decomposed into five two-qubit gates \cite{yu_optimal_2015}, we recover Proposition~\ref{Prop:SWAP} in the main text.
+One alternative method to realize the Fredkin gate is to use the Toffoli gate with an additional controlled-$X$ gate.
+Or we can directly decompose the Fredkin gate into five two-qubit gates \cite{yu_optimal_2015}, then together with Corollary \ref{coro:1}, we recover Proposition~\ref{Prop:SWAP} in the main text.
+Similar results have also been discussed in the field of error mitigation \cite{Huggins_2021_virtual, Koczor_2021_exponential, czarnik_2021_qubit, Quek_2024_multivariate}.

+Finally, one notes that, for ${k=2}$ and ${n=1}$, the SWAP projection is equivalent to the operation in Ref.~\cite{ricci_experimental_2004}, which realizes the purification of single qubits.
+Though it is not directly extendable for entangled states as

+with more complex coincidence bases, projection onto symmetric subspace of entangled states might be possible.
+This in fact offers another potential construction method for our collective scheme, of which no ancilla is demanded.